Mariotti94/WebRISC-V/docs/TESTING.md

 ## Regression testing

+>To validate the software installation, we suggest running the following example programs to check if the results match.

-* Clock cycles to complete execution of example programs.
+* Clock cycles to complete execution.

 |     Example Name    | w/ Forwarding | w/o Forwarding |
 |:-------------------:|:-------------:|:--------------:|